xarray-contrib/xarray-indexes/docs/agnostic/pint.md

 )
 ```

-or raising on incompatible units:
+or raise on incompatible units:

 ```{python}
 quantified.sel(